 - Broad lower face with overactive masseter muscles

 - Migraine headaches that don’t respond to traditional treatments

 - Hyperhidrosis, i.e., excessive sweating

 What are the differences between Botox, Dysport, and Xeomin?

 Botox, Dysport, and Xeomin are neuromodulators made of the active ingredient botulinum toxin type A. In most cases, they are fairly similar and produce similar results — they have minute application differences based on which the surgeon will select the ideal treatment.

 However, Dysport, Xeomin, and Botox in New Jersey have minor differences in their structure and consistency.
 Botox and Dysport are extremely similar — the only major difference is that Dysport only has FDA approval to treat frown lines, whereas Botox has FDA approval for numerous areas.

 Xeomin is the most different from Botox and Dysport because it doesn’t contain protein additives, making it a “naked tox.”
 As such, your body doesn’t develop tolerance to Xeomin after repeated treatments, making it suitable for patients who have developed a tolerance to Botox and Dysport.

 What happens during the Botox procedure?

-The Botox procedure is fairly simple.
+The Botox in New Jersey procedure is fairly simple.
 Dr. Ramesh carefully examines your skin quality, reviews your medical history, and discusses your concerns to curate the ideal treatment plan.
 He selects the ideal neuromodulator and the appropriate dosage to address your cosmetic or medical concerns.